felipepenha/rust-greenhouse/README.md

 First, make sure `make`, `docker` and `docker-compose` are installed in your system.

-The greenhouse dev workf is performed via `make` commands.
+The greenhouse dev work is performed via `make` commands.

 To see the most up to date list of available commands run